siqiang-ng/tp/docs/UserGuide.md

 ### Adding a contact: `add`

-Adds a contact to the address list.
+Adds a contact to the contact list.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`